-Neuropathy encompasses a number of nerve-related conditions that are caused by diseases or injuries such as diabetes, infections, and vitamin deficiencies.
+Neuropathy is a painful nerve-damage condition that affects about 1 in 4 Americans at some point during their lifetimes.
 One common variation called peripheral neuropathy causes numbness, tingling, and pain.
 Neuropathy most often affects your hands and feet, which may make it difficult for you to perform your assigned work duties.
-The Social Security Administration (SSA) recognizes neuropathy as a disability.
-If your doctor diagnoses you with this condition, you may be eligible to receive monthly Social Security disability benefits for neuropathy.
+Thankfully, the Social Security Administration (SSA) lists neuropathy in its Blue Book for evaluating disability claims.
+If your doctor diagnoses you with it, we’ll explain how to qualify for Social Security disability benefits for neuropathy.

-Other, similar conditions that may also limit your ability to hold down a full-time job include:
+Other, similar conditions that may also limit your ability to work full-time include:

 - Cranial neuropathy

 Things to Know Before Filing Your Social Security Disability Benefits for Neuropathy Claim

 The SSA does award Social Security disability benefits for neuropathy if you meet all technical and medical requirements.
 Before the SSA reviews your medical history, they’ll check to see if you can pass all these eligibility requirements:

 - You must have enough Social Security work credits to qualify for disability.
 If you’re more than 30 years old, you need 20 work credits.
 This means you worked at least 5 in the last 10 years full time while paying Social Security payroll taxes.

 - Only people not currently receiving any Social Security benefits can qualify.
 People already drawing early retirement, Supplemental Security Income (SSI) or regular Social Security cannot get SSD benefits.

 - Your health issue(s) must force you to stop working for at least 12 months in a row.
 If you’re still working when you apply for disability benefits, the SSA will likely reject your claim.
 While the SSA says anyone earning more than $1,310/month cannot qualify for benefits, working also proves you’re not truly disabled.